Interstate and international travel - advice

 - a carer, including kinship carer, home based carer and residential carer seek to travel interstate or overseas with the child.

 Parental consent should be sought in all cases.
 Consent from the person with parental responsibility for the child is required before any travel can occur.

-Family preservation orders and therapeutic treatment (placement) orders
+Family preservation order and therapeutic treatment (placement) order

 Parents retain parental responsibility for their children and their consent is required for any interstate or international travel

 The Secretary has parental responsibility for the child, but not to the exclusion of all others.
 The consent of parents and the department is required.

 Care by Secretary order and long-term care order

 The Secretary has parental responsibility for the child, to the exclusion of all others, and is able to consent to interstate and international travel.

 Children subject to an interim accommodation order (IAO)